 A key example of cross-industry partnership is the #TOGETHERBAND campaign we launched last year with sustainable fashion brand BOTTLETOP to raise awareness and support for all 17 of the SDGs.

-From now until the end of May, 100% of net proceeds from the campaign will go toward the TOGETHER Fund, an initiative started by the Bottletop Foundation to combat COVID-19.
-Of the proceeds raised through the TOGETHER Fund, 50 percent will be donated to the COVID-19 Solidarity Response Fund set up by Médecins sans Frontières, and 50 percent will go to the UBS Optimus Foundation.
+Since March 2020, net proceeds from the campaign go toward the #TOGETHER Fund, an initiative started by the Bottletop Foundation to tackle COVID-19, while continuing to advance all the goals.
+Of the net proceeds raised through the #TOGETHER Fund, 50 percent will be donated to the WHO’s COVID-19 Solidarity Response Fund and Médecins sans Frontières and the remaining 50 percent will go to projects selected by the UBS Optimus Foundation and Bottletop Foundation.

 4. Partnering with employees

-Our employees have efficiently adapted to conditions and new ways of working: currently 90,000 employees are connecting from home without any restrictions and with full access to tools and capabilities all thanks to the tireless efforts of our technology teams.
+Our employees have efficiently adapted to conditions and new ways of working: 90,000 employees are able to connect from home without any restrictions and with full access to tools and capabilities all thanks to the tireless efforts of our technology teams.
 This way we continue to provide high quality advice and services to our clients at the time they need it the most.

 We enhanced flexibility for evolving family needs, increased our offering for physical and mental health awareness programs and extended employee advisory services and telemedicine benefits.
 During this time of uncertainty, we’ve provided job security to employees by suspending any new restructuring activities until the situation normalizes.